Rawlsian Assignments: Introduction

 The construction of our concept resembles the welfarist definition of the classic probabilistic serial rule \citep{bogomolnaia2001new}, proposed by \cite{bogomolnaia2015random,bogomolnaia2018most}.
 The author describes the probabilistic serial (PS) rule in terms of the cumulative probabilities of each agent being assigned her top $k$ objects.
 She shows that the PS rule is the unique rule that lexicographically maximizes the cumulative probabilities for all agent-preference pairs $(i,k)$.
 The Rawlsian criterion is based on a similar procedure but starts from the least preferred objects and minimizes their probability.
 Moreover, the Rawlsian rule lexicographically minimizes the cumulative probabilities preference by preference, instead of lexicographically minimizing the entire vector of cumulative probabilities.

 Next, we study how to compute the Rawlsian assignment for a given problem.
-We introduce an algorithm to compute it in polynomial time by solving at most $n^2 \frac{n+1}{2}$ linear programs.
+We introduce an algorithm to compute it in polynomial time by solving at most $ \frac{n^3+n^2}{2}$ linear programs, where $n$ is the number of agents.

-Finally, we illustrate our analysis using a set of preferences from housing cooperatives in Uruguay.
-We compare our solution with the outcomes of the PS rule, and the rule which is currently used, called the \textbf{MTAV} (proposed by \cite{prino2016optimal}).
+We illustrate our analysis using a set of preferences from housing cooperatives in Uruguay.
+We compare our solution with the outcomes of the PS rule, and the rule that is currently used, called the \textbf{MTAV} from the Spanish \textit{Mejor Tecnología de Asignación de Viviendas} (``Best Housing Assignment Technology''), proposed by \cite{prino2016optimal}.
 Roughly, the MTAV runs as follows.
 First, it selects all deterministic assignments that minimize the maximum rank.
 Second, among these assignments, it considers those that maximize the sum of the families' utilities, assuming that the utility of the apartment ranked in position $k$ is $n-k$ for each family.
 Finally, if multiple assignments are selected, one is randomly chosen (see Appendix \ref{MTAV} for a formal description).

-The general finding is that the Rawlsian solution significantly improves the assignment for the least favored families.
-For instance, under the PS assignment, there is at least one family who receives their least preferred apartment with a positive probability in all but two out of 24 cooperatives.
+The general finding is that the Rawlsian solution significantly improves the assignment of the worst-off families.
+For instance, under the PS assignment, there is at least one family who receives their least preferred apartment with positive probability in all but two out of 24 cooperatives.
 In contrast, with the Rawlsian assignment, only three cooperatives have a family that receives their least preferred apartment with positive probability.
-Although there are winners and losers when transitioning from the PS rule to the Rawlsian rule, the number of families who prefer their Rawlsian assignment is always larger.
+Although there are both \textbf{sd-winners} and \textbf{sd-losers} when transitioning from the PS rule to the Rawlsian rule---that is, some families receive a Rawlsian lottery that sd-dominates their PS lottery, while others receive a PS lottery that sd-dominates their Rawlsian lottery---the number of families in the former group is larger in all evaluated instances.
 Regarding the MTAV, by construction, its maximum rank (the rank of the assigned apartment in the preferences of the worst-off family) coincides with that of the Rawlsian rule.
 However, there are cases where the Rawlsian rule assigns fewer families to their least preferred apartment.